Medical and Rx Benefits

 No. No referral is necessary under our medical plan.

 Yes!
 The Anthem app is free and available for you to view provider status, claims status, benefits, get exclusive offers for being Anthem members and a very convenient way to always have your insurance card with you, as it can be viewed from the app.

-Engage is your personalized health assistant.
+Sydney is your personalized health assistant.
 It’s provided for free by your employer and is completely confidential.
-Engage is designed for you to get more out of your health benefits so you can experience your healthcare in a whole new way.
+Sydney is designed for you to get more out of your health benefits so you can experience your healthcare in a whole new way.